 Tips to make stock making a regular habit

-I always have plenty of homemade stock in the freezer as I follow a few simple steps to make it easy to make without really thinking about it.
+I always have plenty of homemade stock in the freezer, chicken broth in particular, as I follow a few simple steps to make it easy to make without really thinking about it.

 - Keep vegetable peelings from carrots and onion and save stems from parsley as I use them.
 I keep them in a bag in the fridge when I am more likely to make stock within a week, but for longer, keep the bag in the freezer.